Back to National Guide

 Melbourne-Specific Considerations

 In Fitzroy, Carlton, South Yarra, and Hawthorn, renovations to Victorian and Edwardian homes frequently involve lining over original brick or stone walls with plasterboard on furring channels.
 This creates an insulated, flat surface suitable for modern paint finishes.
 The trade-off is a small reduction in room dimensions (25–40mm per wall), which matters in already narrow terrace floor plans.
+The upside is that insulation batts can be fitted in the gap behind the board, improving both thermal and acoustic performance of solid masonry walls.

 Hiring a Licensed Plasterer in VIC

 In Victoria, single-trade plastering work does not require registration with the Victorian Building Authority (VBA).
 However, when plastering is part of a larger building project involving multiple trades, the builder overseeing the project typically needs VBA registration.
+You can search for registered practitioners on the VBA practitioner search.

 • Confirm experience with fire-rated and acoustic assemblies if your project requires them

-• Request the finish level in writing
+• Specify the finish level in writing (Level 4 standard, Level 5 if requested)

-• Verify public liability insurance
+• Carry current public liability insurance

 How We Calculate